legendy4141/LanceDB/docs/src/examples/serverless_qa_bot_with_modal_and_langchain.md

 )
 ```

-We're using Modal's Secrets injection to secure our  key.
-To set your own, you can access the Modal UI and enter your key.
+We're using Modal's Secrets injection to secure our  .
+To set your own, you can access the Modal UI and enter your .

 ### Setting up caches for LanceDB and LangChain